Front Range Ancient Philosophy Workshop

 7th FRAP Workshop, May 2018, MSU Denver:

-Gagan Sapkota (CU Boulder, PhD student), “Plato’s Distinction between Voluntary and Premeditated Action in Laws IX”
+Gagan Sapkota (CU Boulder), “Plato’s Distinction between Voluntary and Premeditated Action in Laws IX”

 6th FRAP Workshop, May 2017, MSU Denver: